 Dashboard quick tip: Low-Click Learners

-The class rolling average for clicking in a Canvas course (blue line) across fall 2025 compared to one selected student (black line).
+The class 7-day rolling average for clicking in a Canvas course (blue lines) across fall 2025 compared to two selected students (black lines).
 Dashboard provided by Wendy Smith, director, CTT.

-The class rolling average for clicking in a Canvas course (blue line) across fall 2025 compared to one selected student (black line).
+The class 7-day rolling average for clicking in a Canvas course (blue lines) across fall 2025 compared to two selected students (black lines).
 Dashboard provided by Wendy Smith, director, CTT.

 The Low-Click Learners dashboard in Canvas Course Insights focuses on student engagement drop-offs by tracking their click activity.
 The data can help instructors address student struggles related to participation, which in turn could help with successful learning outcomes.

-The dashboard averages the number of clicks each student makes in a Canvas course each day and then presents a seven-day rolling average.
-If you scroll to the list of students, you can click on a student and then see a graph (right) that shows one student compared to the class average.
-The default view sorts students alphabetically; you can click on current score (total grade for the class) or any of the weeks (column headers) to sort by that information.
+This dashboard averages the number of clicks each student makes in your Canvas course each day and then presents a 7-day rolling average.
+If you scroll to the list of students, you can click on a student and then get a graph (as depicted in the screenshot accompanying this article) that shows that student compared to the class average.
+The default view sorts your students alphabetically; you can click on “current score” (total grade for the class) or any of the weeks (column headers) to sort by that information instead.

 What to Look for in the Dashboard this Semester